rvjc/free-mandelbrot/README.md

 3. Use full colour instead of greyscale.
 4. Allow for different color models/interpretations.
 5. Add random/noise/unpredictability element to the core equation.
-5. Add a save image feature (with coodinates).
+6. Add a save image feature (with coodinates).
-6. Add a long-running batch feature to automate zoom and save video.
+7. Add a long-running batch feature to automate zoom and save video.
+8. Reflect on the fact that Creationism is hard work ;-)